-Staff Contact: Dr Tom Benjamin
+Staff Contact: Dr Tom Benjamin UOC4 HPW2 WKS14 S1 or S2

 Introduction to, and practice of, transferable skills for the utilisation of personal computers in the workplace.
 The nature of tasks perofrmed in computing.
 The nature of computing systems, databases, and communication links.
 Use of software packages for clinical and managerial data acquisition, analysis, and report preparation.
 Use of the Internet for teleworking, compiling, and transmitting information.
 Conducted at laboratory terminals during residential schools, with students obliged to make their own arrangements for access to computers during term.